fnpngn/IR/README.md

 # IR
-A collection of freely available Impulse Responses that I use, tracked because they are hard to find and even harder to organize
+A collection of freely available Impulse Responses that I use, tracked because they are hard to find and organize

 Trying to preserve original links in this README

 # List and explanations